deis/k8s-claimer/README.md

 - `BIND_PORT` - The port to bind the server to.
 Defaults to `8080`
 - `NAMESPACE` - The namespace in which to store lease data (lease data is stored on annotations on a service in this namespace).
 Defaults to `k8s-claimer`
 - `SERVICE_NAME` - The service on which to store lease data.
 Defaults to `k8s-claimer`
+- `AUTH_TOKEN` - The authentication token that clients must use to acquire and release leases

 # API